AmirhosseinBahrani/Voisy/README.md

 electron main.js
 ```

-if above commands got error, you need to run LocalApi manually
+if above commands got error, you need to run LocalApi manually:

-1- run LocalApi:
+1. run LocalApi:
 ```bash
 cd ~/Voisy/src/Core

 python3 LocalApi.py
 ```

-2- run electron:
+2. run electron:
 ```
 cd ~/Voisy/src

 electron main.js
 ```

+# Notes

+1- There is one executable file called LocalApi in ./Core/dist/LocalApi folder that electron will run this file for turning LocalApi on.

 # Futures